 General Parameters.
-The Hearing will be a closed but Live hearing with both Parties present.
+The Hearing will be a closed but live hearing with both Parties present.
 The Hearing will be recorded but not open to the public.
+A live hearing may occur virtually with technology enabling the Hearing Panel and parties to simultaneously see and hear a given party or witness answering questions.
 The Hearing Panel will maintain confidentiality throughout the entire process.